AndieWill510/tinydoor/Options/067-the-advice-did-not-fit-the-room.md

 ## Mercy

-You are not a failed advice machine.
+You are not a failed advice recipient.

 You are a person whose situation deserved a strategy designed for the actual room.